GabrielChavez714/react-drills/README.md

 ## Set 3 - Axios ( hitting an API ), React Lifecycle Methods

 ### App #8

-Create an app hitting an API of your choice (swapi.co, birdapi.com, pokeapi, smurfs, marvel api, etc).
+Create an app hitting API of your choice (swapi.co, birdapi.com, pokeapi, smurfs, marvel api, etc).
 The API should be hit as soon as the component is finished rendering.
 The app should set value(s) on state based on results from the API and then show the propertie(s) on state in the DOM.

 The `axios` package should be used to hit an API.